This article is synchronized and updated to xLog by Mix Space

 Check GPU Usage Status#

 If parallelism is not enabled, PyTorch defaults to using GPU 0.
-When parallelism is enabled, it defaults to using all GPUs.
+If parallelism is enabled, it defaults to using all GPUs.

 export CUDA_VISIBLE_DEVICES=1